 - One banner per building or tenant elevation (on multitenant buildings).

-- Can be displayed for up to six consecutive months.
+- Can be displayed for up to six months per calendar year.

 - Least restrictive of either 32 square feet or 5 percent of area of the wall, up to 80 square feet.